Yuki23329626/apache-docker/apache/readme.md

 ## conf

-The place which stores config file of apache server
+The place which stores config file of apache server.
-It will copy the http.conf you put in the ./conf/ into the container
+It will copy the http.conf you put in the ./conf/ into the container's /usr/local/apache2/conf/,
+which is the default path of Apache's config file

 ## ssl